-Mohave Ground Squirrel
+Mohave Ground Squirrel Take Minimization Measures:

-7.18.
+- 7.27.
 Pre-Activity Surveys for MGS.
-No more than 30 days prior to ground-disturbing, including vegetation modification, activities, the Designated Biologist(s) shall perform pre-activity surveys for MGS in each work area.
-These surveys shall cover the existing access routes, the solar areas, and the gen-tie corridor and a 50-foot buffer zone.
+No more than 30 days prior to conducting ground-disturbing activities (including vegetation modification) associated with construction, O&M, or decommissioning, the Designated Biologist(s) shall perform pre-activity surveys for MGS in each work area.
+These surveys shall cover the existing access routes, new access routes, the proposed construction right-of-way (ROW), the solar sites, the gen-tie corridor, and collector line corridor, and an additional 50-foot buffer zone.
 All known or suspected MGS burrows within each work area shall be flagged to alert biological and work crews to their presence.
 A report documenting the results of the pre-activity surveys shall be submitted to CDFW within 30 days after performing them.
-Suspected MGS burrows are any burrow of sufficient size to allow an adult or juvenile MGS to enter.
+Suspected MGS to enter. - 7.28.
+MGS Burrow Avoidance.
+During all ground-disturbing activities (including vegetation modification) associated with construction, O&M, or decommissioning, any burrows present within the work area(s) that are suspected or known to be occupied by MGS and that cannot be avoided by a 50-foot avoidance buffer, shall be live trapped by the Designated Biologist in accordance with a CDFW-approved MGS Mortality Reduction and Relocation Plan (Condition of Approval 6.10).
+The